Preparing for Your Tattoo

 FAQs

-3. What should I eat before my appointment?
+3. What should I eat beforehand?

-4. Can I drink coffee or alcohol beforehand?
+4. Can I drink coffee or alcohol?

-5. Should I shave the area before coming in?
+5. Should I shave beforehand?

-6. What should I wear to my tattoo session?
+6. What should I wear?

 7. Can I bring someone with me?